 Vuillemot’s team uses Codeship to manage the branching between staging and production automatically -- Heroku for staging, AWS CodeDeploy for production -- as well as handling the multiple steps in their deployment cycle.

-“For example, when we go off to staging through our master branch, we automatically trigger a build on our integrations repo,” Vuillemot said.
+“For example, when we go off to staging through our controller branch, we automatically trigger a build on our integrations repo,” Vuillemot said.
 “We basically have an rspec repository that just does black box testing on all our staging.
 So the moment we deploy anything to staging, it automatically triggers that other build to fire off, which basically hits all our staging to make sure everything is still working.
 And that allows us to deploy to staging with deeper confidence.
 If our integrations aren’t passing, we’re not even capable of deploying to production.
 So that’s a huge bonus to us.”

 Especially when you consider how frequently the team as a whole deploys.
 Vuillemot described himself as the kind of person who likes to write three lines of code, test it, and commit it.
 “So if I commit twenty times a day, then it gets deployed twenty times a day.
 Multiply that times even just a handful of developers, and you’re talking many dozens of times per service per day.”
 As far as production is concerned, even now Vuillemot estimates they push four to six times a day.